OKyne1/ot_genome_project/README.md

 3. Other, a collection of scripts that are useful, but not essential to the assembly pipeline (or were used in optimisation)

 ### Optimised assembly scripts
+Tests performed to optimise:
+1. Different assemblers (canu and flye)
+2. flye with different assembly coverage
+3. Prefiltering of reads for different coverage or lengths
+4. Nanosim simulation of data and then testing the above prefiltering
 ### Assembly QC

 ### Other stuff